2018 Attica wildfires: Impact

 The flames were so intense that they trapped and burned people inside their houses, cars, or a few meters away from the beach.
 Thousands of vehicles and houses were destroyed before the fire was brought under control hours later.
 An entire summer camp with 620 children was evacuated in an overnight operation.
 Many animals, wild and domestic, died or were injured.

-The fires were the second-deadliest wildfire event to have occurred worldwide since 2001, after the 2009 Black Saturday bushfires in Australia that killed 180.
+At the time, the fires were the second-deadliest wildfire event to have occurred worldwide since 2001, after the 2009 Black Saturday bushfires in Australia that killed 173.
 In addition, the wildfires were also the sixth-deadliest to have occurred in the one-hundred years prior to the event.
 Only the Black Saturday bushfires of 2009, the Black Dragon Fire of 1987, the Indonesian forest fires of 1997, the Cloquet Fire of 1918, and the Kursha-2 Fire of 1936 had a higher death toll.

 Casualties and damage

 As of October 2022, 104 people were confirmed dead; the dead were identified as 50 women, 43 men, and 11 children (one infant).
 The youngest was 6 months and the oldest 93 years old.
 The dead were 98 Greek, two Polish, one Irish, one Belgian, one Georgian nationals and one unidentified.
+The last victim died in October 2022, from health problems due to the fire.
 At least 164 adults and 23 children were taken to hospital with injuries, including 11 adults in serious condition.
 It was also reported that at least 15 of the injured later died in the hospital.
+Actress and radio presenter Chrysa Spiliotis and her husband were among the deaths.